 Pet allergies often go unnoticed because symptoms can seem similar to normal animal behavior, so look out for these tell-tale signs and take action sooner rather than later.
 You might be surprised how much calmer a dog can be when they’re finally comfortable in their skin!

-- Biting - If you find your pup biting and chewing away at themselves, chances are it’s allergies.
+- Biting - If you find your pup biting and chewing away at itself, chances are it’s allergies.
 You may even see some small bumps from them irritating their reaction, which can turn into hot spots if left untreated.

 - Hot spots - These are the bad boys.
 When a pup scratches, bites, and licks a spot too much, eventually a “hot spot” can show up.
 You’ll know it by its trademark nasty raw redness, and you can imagine it’s pretty miserable for them.
 If you see one of these, it’s time to take immediate action.